LakelonBailey/LakelonBailey/README.md

 # Hi there, I'm Lakelon Bailey 👋

 Welcome to my GitHub!
-I'm a software engineer with almost 3 years of professional experience in Python backend development and full-stack development across multiple frameworks.
-Currently, I'm pursuing a BS in Computer Science at the University of Tennessee Knoxville while working as a part-time software engineer for ACTprep.com and IBM.
+I'm a software engineer with 3 years of professional experience in Python backend development and full-stack development across multiple frameworks.
+I work full-time as a software developer at IBM and part-time and Outliers ACT Prep.

 ## 👥 Connect with Me
 - 🌐 [My Website](https://lakelonbailey.com)